NEWS PROVIDED BYBoundless Media Inc.April 01, 2020, 23:03 GMT

 Watterson Family Foundation, partnering with local Chambers of Commerce, a team of local leaders, social service providers, food banks, churches, and with the support of local governments – has devised a turn-key program that delivers $50 “Community Investment Cards” to those most economically affected by this pandemic to be redeemed through curb-side pickup at one of dozens of local restaurants.

 Through donations from people like me…and many others, this initiative feeds families, helps restaurants stay open, and keeps many restaurant workers employed.
 After speaking with Billy Watterson, I immediately signed on to help.

-Learn more how this works at opens in a new windowwww.help4hopenow.org.
+Learn more how this works at www.help4hopenow.org.
 This could easily be adapted to your community.
-And, if you have questions about how to set this up in your own back yard, feel free to contact me at firstname.lastname@example.org new email.
+And, if you have questions about how to set this up in your own back yard, feel free to contact me at firstname.lastname@example.org.

 Together, we can…

 Major General Craig Whelden, U.S. Army (Retired) served 30 years in an Army uniform followed by another nine as a member of the Senior Executive Service for the Marine Corps.